 What’s it like having a family photography session at Kilve Beach?

 Well here is a 1 hour session I had with a Rav, Kavita, Ishan and Vian from Birmingham.
 They were enjoying their ‘staycation’ in the south and wanted some family photography.
 When they contacted me they asked for some locations, but said they liked the idea of a beach with rocks.
 Kilve Beach seemed the obvious choice.
 The family photo shoot was a great success and they are very happy with the photos.
-I asked them a few questions about their family photography experience with Moment Photography.
+I asked them a few questions about their family photography at Kilve Beach and their experience with Moment Photography.

 Q: Have you had any family photography before?